by256/icsg3d/README.md

 ## Train the VAE

 Make sure you train the VAE second (as it uses the unet as a DFC perceptual model)
-> python3 train_vae.py --name perovskites --nsamples 1000 --epochs 250
+> python3 train_vae.py --name perovskites --samples 1000 --epochs 250

 ## View some results